Throbac-Labs/SolanaValidator_FullDeployment/README.md

 solana-keygen new --outfile ~/validator-keypair.json solana config set --keypair ~/validator-keypair.json
 ```
 Make a transfer from your Authorized Withdrawer to your Validator Identitiy.
 You will have to enter your keypair and passphrase for the Authorized Withdrawer, so type carefully!
-(You can fund it with airdrops too)
+(You can fund it with airdrops too).
 ```
 solana transfer --allow-unfunded-recipient \ --fee-payer ASK \